einari/dotnet-build-commands/README.md

 ![](./images/build-in-context.png)

 If you'd like you can then map this to a keyboard shortcut.
 The identifier of the command is `dotnet-build-commands.buildFromContext`.

+The command will use a build task defined in `tasks.json`.
+If you only have one task, it will use this.
+Otherwise it will look for the task marked as the default task.